cswartzvi/daglite/docs/index.md

 ## What is Daglite?

-Daglite is a lightweight Python framework for building **Directed Acyclic Graphs (DAGs)** with explicit data flow, full type safety, and composable operations.
+Daglite is a lightweight Python framework for building **Directed Acyclic Graphs (DAGs)** with explicit data flow, complete type safety, and composable operations.
 It provides a simple, intuitive API for defining and executing complex computational pipelines.

 ### Key Principles